blueag8/Photography_Website/README.md

 Earn Money selling products and showcase/promote work and events/exhibits to a public audience.

 Customer requirements:
-Henk would like
+Henk would like an ecommerce style website.

+He would like to offer
  -Three choices in canvas/print size
- -Products will Unframed
- -No Borders
--Signed

-Image Galleries
- Filter Options :
+He would like to showcase his work in Image Galleries Filter Options :
  ALL (would like to view All as an option)
  Landscape